 Note the arrow on the left pointing down.
 You can see how the strength of the evidence increases as you go down this list.

-- “Observational” where you look at what’s going on (and do some math); and,
+- “Observational” where you look at what’s going on, and

-- “Experimental” where you make a change and see what happens (and do math).
+- “Experimental” where you make a change/intervention and see what happens.

-Even within each study type, there really are a tonne of different ways to conduct research.
-And these are why many studies should be done before we can be sure of something.
+Even within each study type, there really are a ton of different ways to conduct research.
+And this is why many studies should be done before we can be sure of something.
 The higher quality, the better.

 - Who/what to do the study on (e.g. People?
 Animals?
 Cells?);